Pratap Singh of Satara: Descent

 He was born in the Bhonsle clan of Maratha caste.

 Early life

-Pratap Singh was the eldest son of Shahu II of Satara, whom he succeeded, and a descendant of Chatrapati Shivaji, the founder of the Maratha Empire.
+Pratap Singh was the eldest son of Shahu II of Satara, whom he succeeded, and a descendant of Chatrapati Shivaji Maharaj, the founder of the Maratha Empire.

 Raja

 Pratap Singh was dethroned and stripped of his powers and personal possessions by the British in 1839.
 He was exiled to Benares and granted an allowance for his maintenance.
 Rango Bapuji Gupte, a loyal Sardar to him, long fought unsuccessful legal battles in London on his behalf.

 He was succeeded by his brother, Appa Saheb, under the title Shreemant Maharaj Shaji Raja Chhatrapati of Satara.
 Appa Saheb then became known as Raja Shahaji.